btwiuse/gurls/README.md

-# gurl
+# Gear URL Shortener (GURLS)

-Gear Short URL DApp
+A URL shortener built on top of Deno Deploy and Gear.